Access your Webroot AV threats on your RocketCyber dashboard

 - If your credential integrated successfully, a table will appear to map the name of your RocketCyber accounts to your Webroot accounts.
-This allows Webroot detections to be automatically routed to the correct customer and create PSA tickets under the correct customer.
+This allows Webroot detections to be automatically routed to the correct organization and create PSA tickets under the correct organization.
 The Webroot "Entities" will load on the left side of the screen.
-The drop-downs on the right should be the RocketCyber customer that corresponds to the Webroot Entity.
+The drop-downs on the right should be the RocketCyber organization that corresponds to the Webroot Entity.
 Complete the mapping and click Save Map at the bottom of the page

 - Enjoy the convenience of Webroot threats delivered directly to your RocketCyber dashboard!

 - If at any time you wish to revoke that token, you can delete the API credentials in your Webroot dashboard by following steps 1A-1C, then select the credential you wish to delete and click the Delete button